adwait1-g/adwait1-g.github.io/_posts/non-technical/2025-02-28-on-the-mdi-pgdm-ib-program.md

 So many supermarket chains everywhere.
 ALDE, Lidl, REWE, DM, Rossman, TEDi - huge chains which sell different consumer products.
 You can explore around and decide which suits you.
 There are a number of Asian/Indian stores spread across Berlin, so find one if you want spices etc.,

+# 8. The Spring Semester

+Well, if you would like to know how a typical spring semester looks like, you may read [this](/mdi/2025/03/01/ai-and-big-data-for-biz-innovation.html) article.

 # 8. What after Berlin?

 You will have to find an internship in Germany, for April to August.
 Post that, fall semester in Paris.
 We'll have to apply for France visa as well while in Germany.
-Details on that later.
+Details on that later (once I get clarity on it)

 # 8. Conclusion

 Alright, so this is all I wanted to cover.
-Intention is that students who take up the IB program should know before hand what the end-to-end processes look like so they can be better prepared, something that did not happen in my case.
-There can be variations in these processes every year, but this will probably be the general skeleton.
-I didn't want to give just the timelines and list of events, I wanted to describe it how it happens.
-I feel it helps to know all this in the very beginning.
-I wanted to add all the relevant documents as well, necessary at every process, I will update the article with that in some time.
+Intention is that students who take up the IB program should know before hand what they are getting into.
+Processes can vary each year, but I would say this will probably be the general skeleton.
+I personally felt that knowing all this as a new IB student would have helped me much better in planning things.

-As of 28 Feb 2025, I am just 1.5 months into my European journey.
-I have a lot of time left here.
-This article will be updated and I intend to cover all the relevant details.
-Goal is to let the future incoming batches before hand what they will be doing from exchange year point of view.
+As of 05 April 2025, I am 3 months into my european experience.
+I have about 7-8 months left here.
+This article will be updated time and again and I intend to cover all the relevant details.
+Goal is to let the future incoming batches before hand what they will be doing from an exchange year point of view.

-I will be writing a couple of more articles on the lines of this one, one on specializations at ESCP, a deep-dive into my spec and overall life here.

-Until then, take care.

 Cheers,
 Adwaith